 - Using the Cockpit and Engine of the Eagle, with the actual idea, that the detachable Cockpit and Engine from the Eagle can be used for this.

 Now the next challenge is to turn those into reality, depending on the parts I have available this can take a few month.
-I will keep you posted.
+Continues here.